flashvenom/surefire/README.md

 ## Ammo
 **May 5th, 2025 - Quick Update**
 So many new features are written, but I haven't had a single minute to devote to merging them into the public version.
+Next version is going to have a lot of AI-based features like call summaries (using RingCentral phone recordings) client summaries (using recent emails with GraphAPI and client notes) and a ton more.
 Contact me if you want a one-off build.

 **January 25th, 2025 - Release Preview v1.0.1-alpha**